ftlabucsd/FEDUPP/README.md

 ---

-## 🧠 Detailed Introduction and Documentations
+## 🧠 Detailed Introduction and Documentation

 For detailed workflows of the notebook and descriptions of functions FEDUPP includes, please [Read more details here](Overview.md)